qznc/d-tut/source/basics.rst

 If you enjoyed the C++11 innovations, you will find similar stuff in D.
 D even has things which were dropped from C++11.
 Prepare for some syntax changes, though.
 D is not burdened by C-Syntax-Compatibility.
-However, you can link C and C++ libraries, if the header files are ported.
+However, you can link C and C++ libraries, when the header files are ported.

+Why would you prefer D?
+D has much less historical baggage.
+D has less pitfalls and is safer, thanks to less undefined behavior, and automatic memory management.

 For C# Programmers
 ------------------